eclipse-langium/langium-website/content/docs/grammar-language.md

     Here the value of the property `remote` will be set to `true` if the keyword `remote` was successfully parsed as a part of the rule call.

 #### Cross-reference
-With Langium, you can declare *cross-references* directly in the grammar. *Cross-reference* allows to reference an object of a given type.
+With Langium, you can declare *cross-references* directly in the grammar.
+A *cross-reference* allows to reference an object of a given type.
 The syntax is:
 ```
 property=[Type:TOKEN]
 ```